Plum trees are magnificent from spring to fall, and offer abundant harvests of plums.

 Planting, pruning and care are important to avoid diseases and ensure that your plum trees develop well.

-- Plums – health benefits and therapeutic properties of plums
+- Plum – health benefits and therapeutic properties of plums

-- Plums – history, cultivation and how to cook them
+- Plum – history, cultivation and how to cook them

 Planting a plum tree